10 Best Lord of the Rings Board Games 2024

 Should you buy Hunt for the Ring?

-If you’re looking for a relatively accessible hidden movement board game and you want it to be Lord of the Rings themed, then Hunt for the Ring is your game.
+If you’re looking for a relatively accessible hidden movement board game and want it to be Lord of the Rings themed, then Hunt for the Ring is your game.
 It’s the best in this category.

 7. The Battle of Five Armies